 Hymns on the Expected Invasion, with Hymns to be used on the Thanks-giving Day followed in 1759.
 In 1762 Wesley published Short Hymns on Select Passages of the Holy Scripture, including five thousand selections, a project that had kept him occupied during a long year’s illness.

 Indeed, Wesley and his poetry are practically indistinguishable from the phenomenon of the Methodist evangelical revival, which brings up the second set of difficulties, the ideological.
-The revival, by nature, does not and never did permit indifference.
+The revival, by nature, eschews indifference.
 The preachers and poets worked hard to provoke responses from their contemporary audiences.
 The responses ranged from eggs, stones, and angry rejection to swooning conversion, joyful enthusiasm, and transformed lives.
 Moderns react similarly to the provocations of evangelical discourse, either being repelled or engaged by the affective power of the movement.
 Many readers resist such manipulation and its seeming transcendence of critical intellect.
-Enthusiasts for Wesley's verse, on the other hand, have invested it with extraordinary importance, studying the rhetoric, the diction, and the theology of his poetry, especially the hymns, in close detail.
+Enthusiasts for Wesley’s verse, on the other hand, have invested it with extraordinary importance, studying the rhetoric, the diction, and the theology of his poetry, especially the hymns, in close detail.

 The Methodist revival was nevertheless an undeniably important historical phenomenon in both Great Britain and the United States.
 Through its poetry one comes to understand this importance.
-Very possibly one can also come to appreciate the poetry as significant itself, as a real contribution to the literary tradition.
+One might also come to appreciate the poetry as significant itself, as a real contribution to the literary tradition.
 This is the third challenge, that of identifying a literary historical context for the poetry of Wesley.
 This work has begun: as a hymn writer, Wesley has repeatedly been compared to Watts.
-Martha England has argued for Wesley's influence on Blake's Songs, Milton and Jerusalem.
+Martha England has argued for Wesley’s influence on Blake’s Songs, Milton and Jerusalem.
 More generally, Richard E. Brantley has traced interesting connections between John Locke, John Wesley, and the empirical method of English Romanticism.
-These efforts all look for connections beyond the Wesleys' immediate era.
+These efforts all look for connections beyond the Wesleys’ immediate era.